 - Canonical tags should be utilized in the event that large chunks of text from your site will be pasted right into the press release, or you plan to place the press release directly on your site or blog.

-- Ideally you should use your primary keyword target in the anchor text of your first link because this first link carries the most weight.
+- Ideally, you should use your primary keyword target in the anchor text of your first link.

 - Best practices suggest linking from keywords, rather than catchphrases like “click here”, “more information”, “learn more”, or from descriptive language (e.g. sounds, smells, tastes).

-Despite the discussions all over the internet, a press release can have SEO value and be part of your 2015 SEO strategy.
+Despite the discussions all over the internet, a press release can still have SEO value and be part of your SEO strategy.
 The biggest factor is that the press release itself has merit and provides value to readers.
 This will ensure others pick it up, giving you backlinks and referral traffic!
 Seen from this point of view, they can definitely still “work” and help with SEO.

-As stated by an article in Forbes, “Press releases are still beneficial for SEO in 2015, but their power and their nature are in the middle of a transformative shift.”
+As stated in Forbes, “Press releases are still beneficial for SEO, but their power and their nature are in the middle of a transformative shift.”
 Therefore, press releases should not be your top priority but rather an addition to the rest of your holistic SEO strategy.
 If other areas of your SEO strategy are ironed out, press releases will help boost your authority.